 Where do the Lawyers Come into Subcontractors’ Charges?

-Batch Mewing Lawyers regularly advises major subcontractors wishing to maximise their chances of recovery under the Subcontractors’ Charges Act 1974 (Qld).
+Batch Mewing Lawyers regularly advises major subcontractors wishing to maximise their chances of recovery under the Building Industry Fairness (Security of Payment) Act 2017 (Qld).

 Batch Mewing Lawyers also regularly advises contractors and principals who receive forms issued under the Subcontractors’ Charges Act.

 - Understanding the legislative framework (including timing and technical issues) as part of formulating overall dispute resolution strategies.

 - Drafting the forms required under the Subcontractors’ Charges Act.

 - Commencing or defending proceedings to enforce charges.